mjschnie/jopenmm/README.md

 * -package sets the java package where all the generated output will reside (our package is called simtk.openmm)

 * -library sets the name of the output library.
-Importantly, after the library flag you must specifiy (ie set the path to) where the CWrapper.h files are located.
-There are two libraries we use to generate our wrapper classes for OpenMM.
+Importantly, after the library flag you must specifiy (i.e. set the path to) C API header files.

 For additional documentation on flag options available to edit the configuration file visit Jnaerator Wiki: https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables